emersoncfurlan/Super-Magic--The-Gathering-Gallery/README.md

-# Super Magic: The Gathering Gallery
+# Cards of the MTG